Itayb3/Control-Access-Right-Threats-Wiki-Solutions/Kerberos Busting/Kerberous Busting Wiki.md

 Defense & Mitigation:

-1.Strong Passwords:
+-Strong Passwords:

 Ensure that service account passwords are complex and lengthy to resist brute-force attacks.

-2.Regularly Rotate Passwords:
+-Regularly Rotate Passwords:

 Change the passwords for service accounts regularly.

-3.Monitor for Anomalies:
+-Monitor for Anomalies:

 Use monitoring solutions to detect abnormal Kerberos ticket requests.
 Multiple ticket requests in a short period can indicate an attack.

-4.Account Privileges:
+-Account Privileges:

 Limit service account permissions.
 Avoid using high-privilege accounts for services unless necessary.

-5.Ticket Encryption:
+-Ticket Encryption:

 Use stronger encryption methods for Kerberos tickets